 Prunes are made from dehydrated plums and are sometimes called dried plums.
 Both purple and yellow plums can be used to make prunes, which are high in nutrients and dietary fiber.
 Prunes can be eaten dried as-is, although they are sometimes stewed to make a dessert or are processed into prune juice.
 Consuming too many prunes can lead to digestive side effects, including diarrhea and a dependency on laxatives.

-How Many Prunes
+How Many Prunes is Safe

 - California Dried Plums: FAQ

-- USDA National Nutrient Databse: Plums, Dried (Prunes), Uncooked
+- USDA National Nutrient Database: Plums, Dried (Prunes), Uncooked

 - Drugs.com: Sorbitol